arjuntheprogrammer/IIITH_AI_ML/Week3/README.md

 	* Precision and Recall are useful for the designer of the retrieval system
 	* Trade-Off

+Other Topics:
 	* Accuracy Metrics
 	* Precision and Recall
 	* Problem of Retrieval
 	* Numerical problem: Precision and recall
 	* Solution: Precision and recall
 	* PR curves
 	* Precision and Recall
 	* ROC + PR Curves Example
 	* F-measure: Combines Precision and Recall
 	* Utility and Cost
 	* ROC Curves and Misclassification Costs.
 	* How to use 2-class measures for multi-class
 	* Multi-class problems - Confusion matrix

 Experiments:
 1. Expt 5: Newsgroups: Word2Vec;